Grapes42/Nostalpi_SP/documentation/documentation.md

 |Pisugar 3|<img src="images/pisugar.png" alt="gba" width="200"/>|<ul><li>Easy to use</li><li>All required features, plus some fun and useful other ones</li></ul>|<ul><li>Very expensive</li><li>Tall form factor which wont fit well</li></ul>|[//]:----------
 |PowerBoost 1000C|<img src="images/powerboost.png" alt="gba" width="200"/>|<ul><li>Low cost</li><li>Compact</li><li>Customisable form factor which will make it easy to fit</li></ul>|<ul><li>Will require an external circuit</li></ul>|

+I decided to go with the PowerBoost 1000C as I believe it has the best tradeoff between cost, size, and functionality.

 ## 6. Perspectives
-To gain better and more diverse perspectives I decided to ask some of my friends and family:
+To gain better and more diverse perspectives I decided to ask some of my friends and family, and how they would want to use such a device:
 ### Me:
 #### Games:
 - Turn based adventurers like 'Pokemon' and 'Final Fantasy Tactics Advance'